volkamerlab/KinaseFocusedFragmentLibrary/README.md

 ## Recombination:

-Every possible fragment recombination is enumerated.
+Every possible fragment recombination is enumerated in order to create a virtual combinatorial compound library.
+The fragments are reconnected only at the broken bonds, while preserving the original subpocket arrangements of each bond.
+The resulting ligands are stored in a binary file containing the fragment IDs and the bonds (as tuples of atom IDs) between the fragments for each ligand.